FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-03-08 19:48:44 FSM module (`dg_gui_finite_state_machine.py`) development completed

+FSM module development completed: fully operational and independently testable by itself.
+Upcoming efforts will integrate it with the main application flow, with minor adjustments needed, and will extensively update the GUI for full operational integration.

+It is an important Update also on Typing Enhancements.
+Revising our inaccurate approach to `dict` Typing.

+You will probably try these commands if you have the required Python tools installed:

+- `pylint src\gui\dg_gui_finite_state_machine.py`
+- `python src\gui\dg_gui_finite_state_machine.py`

 ## 2024-03-07 20:35:55 Continued developing dg_gui_finite_state_machine.py (I.)

 In this latest update, we've made significant advancements in the